 An alternative to the more typical X-rays is intraoral photography, which can capture such issues as fractures, cavities, and discoloration of teeth.
 These images are taken with either a digital camera or a 35 millimeter camera and offer crystal-clear views.

 The ever-important topical fluoride treatment is a way to protect teeth against daily damage.
 It’s especially crucial for our patients who are susceptible to tooth decay and for children, whose teeth are in the developmental stages.
 Chances are we will recommend this treatment for children every six months, but don’t worry, fluoride treatments are a fast and painless way to fortify teeth.
 Without getting too scientific, the application attracts minerals that protect tooth enamel between checkups.
 Our dentists often recommend this treatment.

 We check gums thoroughly during every checkup for signs of gum disease.
 Our dentists look for gums that may be bleeding or swollen, which is common.
 Unfortunately, more than 80 percent of patients have some form of gum disease.
 On the positive side, we can provide treatments for the gums that are highly effective and free of pain.

 Let’s start with gingivitis, which is the least harmful type of gum disease.
 Treatment for gingivitis usually involves a thorough cleaning and recommendations to brush and floss well every day.
-For more advanced gum disease such as periodontists, we recommend what’s known as scaling and root planing.
+For more advanced gum diseases such as periodontists, we recommend what’s known as scaling and root planing.
 This takes care of hard-to-remove deposits located underneath the gum line.

-There is also the option to perform laser gum surgery, which is a fresh alternative to scaling and root planing.
+There is also the option to perform laser gum surgery, a fresh alternative to scaling and root planing.
 This method uses high-speed beams of light that effectively remove tartar and plaque.
 Advanced gum disease may require periodontal surgery.